LT-IntroToAI-SY2324/a2-movie-chatbot-mewong1/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+It was difficult figuring out how each condition should be programmed and why the conditions needed to be in that specific order.
+It took me a bit to realize how to make sure my code didn't have an output of an infinite loop.

 2. Explain how you could use the match function for extracting information from a movie database.
+You could use this program to check if a movie is already in the database.
+You could use the return statement to extract the data that includes that piece.
+For example, you could extract all movies that have the phrase "The great".